ozone-his/eip-odoo-openmrs/README.md

 When a database insert or update event is received from any of the above 3 tables, the camel routes do the following,
 1. For a new or revision order that is not voided, a customer record gets created in odoo for the associated patient if none exists, a quotation is started for the patient if none exists, the item(order line) is added to the quotation for the ordered item if none exists.
-In case of a revision of a drug order, the quantity for the line is updated if the order line exists for the ordered item.
+In case of a revision of a drug order and, the quantity has changed, the quantity for the item gets updated on the existing quotation.
 2. If the order is voided or is a Discontinuation order, and the associated patient doesn't exist in odoo, the event is ignored.
 3. If the order is voided or is a Discontinuation order, and the associated patient has an active quotation in odoo